Marie el-Khoury: Career

 As a young woman Marie Azeez wrote for Arabic-language publications in the United States, and intended a career in journalism.
 But she was widowed in 1904, and her father died in 1905, leaving Marie to support her mother and sister.
 She took over the remains of Tannous Azeez's jewelry business, which was mostly destroyed in a fire in 1904, and moved it back to Manhattan, this time on Fifth Avenue, with a later move to Park Avenue.
 She kept the business's name, "The Little Shop of T. Azeez", in her father's memory.
 She was present for at least two robbery attempts in her shop.
 Her designs were featured in Vogue and The New Yorker.
 The Christian Science Monitor described her as "a traveler, a poet, a philosopher, and into every necklace, bracelet, pendant, she puts the complexity and subtlety of her own nature."

 She continued writing, including some jewel-themed short stories syndicated in Sunday newspapers across the United States.
 Marie el-Khoury donated a bound volume of al-Da'irah (1900-1901), the "first magazine published in Arabic in the Western Hemisphere", to the Library of Congress in 1945.
-She was also a member of the Board of Trustees at the Metropolitan Museum of Art.
+She was also a sustaining member of the Metropolitan Museum of Art.